Matthew Perry, Emmy-nominated ‘Friends’ star, dead at 54

 “Friends” ran from 1994 until 2004, winning one best comedy series Emmy Award in 2002.
 The cast notably banded together for later seasons to obtain a salary of $1 million per episode for each.

-Some of his “Friends” costars paid tribute on social media, posting photos, GIFS and bloopers from their favorite episodes.
+Some of his “Friends” guest stars paid tribute on social media, posting photos, GIFS and bloopers from their favorite episodes.

-“What a loss,” actress Maggie Wheeler, who played his girlfriend Janice, wrote on Instagram.
-“The joy you brought to so many in your too short lifetime will live on.
-I feel very blessed by every creative moment we shared.”
+“What a loss,” actress Maggie Wheeler, who played Perry’s on-again, off-again girlfriend Janice, wrote on Instagram.
+“The joy you brought to so many in your too short lifetime will live on.”

-Actress Morgan Fairchild, who played his mother on the show, said the loss of a “brilliant young actor” was a shock.
+Actress Morgan Fairchild, who played Perry’s mother on the show, said the loss of a “brilliant young actor” was a shock.

 “I’m heartbroken about the untimely death of my ‘son,’” she wrote on X, formerly known as Twitter.